Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Denimhunters is reader-supported.
 If you buy after clicking a link on our site, we may earn a commission.

-For the Ultimate Combination of Style and Substance, Look for the N1, Peacoat, and Duffel
+For the Ultimate Combination of Style and Substance, Navy Knows Best

 Our long fascination with the sea might very well pre-date our mastery of fire.
 Even our shaggy ancestors, when standing stooped on the shore, must have wondered what lay beyond the horizon.
-This drove them to take to the sea, exploring the unknown world and returning with incredible tales about what they’d seen.
+Their curiosity pushed them seaward.
+They explored the unknown world and returned with incredible tales about the lands, people, and sea monsters beyond the horizon.

-This quality has always leant sailors a certain aura that attracts our fascination.
+This quality has always leant sailors a certain aura that attracts our fascination and emulation.
 It’s no surprise that so much of the rugged wardrobe (from jeans to watch caps and nearly everything between) was worn first by the rugged men of the sea.
-They hold our fascination today just as they have always held it.

 Up Periscope!

-If you have one (or two or three) of the classic naval coats on your list, your ship has come in!
-For each of the three iconic naval coats, we’ve listed our favourites below.
+If you’ve been scanning the horizon for a classic naval coat, your ship has come in!
+For each of the three rugged icons, we’ve listed our favourites below.

 From budget-friendly brands like &Sons and Tellason to top-shelf reproduction specialists like Buzz Rickson’s and The Real McCoy’s, we’ve got you covered.